THE INTER CLUB HARBOUR SERIES 2019

 1. Racing will take place under the current International Racing Rules for Sailing (RRS) and these Sailing Instructions (SI).

 2. Each competitor shall be a member of a competing Club.
-Before starting a race, all competitors shall have paid the required entry fee, signed on for the event and shall possess third party insurance to a minimum value of £1,000,000.
+Before starting a race, all competitors shall have signed on for the event and shall possess third party insurance to a minimum value of £1,000,000.

 3. The safety of the competitor’s boat and her entire management including insurance shall be the responsibility of the owner or person in charge, who must ensure that the boat and crew are properly prepared to face the conditions that may arise in the course of the competition.
 Neither this SI, nor an inspection of the boat under the SI, reduces the absolute responsibility of the owner or person in charge for the crew, the boat and her management.
 The race organisers shall not be responsible for any loss, damage, personal injury or death, however caused, as a result of their taking part in the race or races.
 Moreover, every owner or person in charge warrants the suitability of the boat for the races.